 Practical training will be on day two.
 Models will be provided, if you would like to bring your own model please let us know, and we will arrange arrival times.

 - Current legislative requirements governing aesthetics non-surgical intervention.

-- Specific requirement for robust hygiene and infection control practices.
+- The specific requirement for robust hygiene and infection control practices.

 - Health and Safety responsibilities.

 - Anatomy and physiology of the skin.
 Understand the history and the use of chemical acids as a form of skin rejuvenation.

 - Understand the different acids used in chemical peels.

 - Understand the range of skin conditions, tests, and treatments of chemical peeling.

 - Importance of developing a robust patient assessment.

 - Importance of establishing robust patient information.